Susan Rossell: Career

 In 2010, she was appointed to a tenured chair in Neuropsychology at Swinburne University of Technology.
-Professor Susan Rossell was the inaugural Director of Neuroimaging from 2011 to 2017, she was subsequently the inaugural Director of the Centre for Mental Health (CMH) in 2018.
+Rossell was the inaugural Director of Neuroimaging from 2011 to 2017, she was subsequently the inaugural Director of the Centre for Mental Health (CMH) in 2018.
 In January 2019 she stepped down from her CMH Directorship as she was awarded an NHMRC Senior Research Fellowship.

-Professor Rossell has served as a Section Editor of the European Journal of Neuroscience (EJN) since 2015.
+Rossell has served as a Section Editor of the European Journal of Neuroscience (EJN) since 2015.

 Research

-Over the last 20 years, Susan has published more than 250 peer-reviewed scientific papers and book chapters.
+Over the last 20 years, Rossell has published more than 250 peer-reviewed scientific papers and book chapters.
 She has established an internationally recognised group in the fields of schizophrenia and body dysmorphic disorder research, particularly the neuropsychology and neuroimaging of the disorders.

 She is highly experienced in the application of both structural and functional brain imaging to psychiatric disorders and has been awarded a number of NHMRC grants, as well as funding from The Wellcome Trust.
 Her work has been internationally recognised with invited talks to the UK and Europe.